tabsdata/tutorials/README.md

 $ td collection create tutorial
 ```

-Now that you have created a collection, you’re ready to implement a publisher.
+Now that we have created a collection, we’re ready to implement a publisher.

 # Step 2.
 Register the Publisher

 A publisher is a type of a Tabsdata function that reads data from an external system and writes the data as one or more Tabsdata tables.

-In ``publisher.py`` you are defining a publisher with the name ``publish_t1`` that reads ``persons.csv`` from local system, drops the columns containing personally identifiable information, and saves the resultant table as ``persons_t1`` in the Tabsdata server.
+In ``publisher.py`` we are defining a publisher with the name ``publish_t1`` that reads ``persons.csv`` from local system, drops the columns containing personally identifiable information, and saves the resultant table as ``persons_t1`` in the Tabsdata server.

-To run this publisher in Tabsdata, you need to first register it with a collection inside Tabsdata.
+To run this publisher in Tabsdata, we need to first register it with a collection inside Tabsdata.
 Publishers write all of their output tables to the collection that they are registered with.

-Use the following command to register your ``publish_t1`` publisher with the ``tutorial`` collection:
+Use the following command to register ``publish_t1`` publisher with the ``tutorial`` collection:

 ```
 $ td fn register --collection tutorial --fn-path publisher.py::publish_t1